textileio/papers/draft.md

 services they connect with that data.
-The nested, or multi-layered, encryption combined with powerful ACL capabilities create new opportunities to build distributed services, or Bots, in the network of IPFS peers.
+The nested, or multi-layered, encryption combined with powerful ACL capabilities create new opportunities to build distributed services, or Bots, in the network of IPFS Peers.
 Based on the Follow Key now available in Threads, Bots can relay, replicate, or store data that is synchronized via real-time updates in a *trust-less*, partially trusted, or fully-trusted way.
 Bots can additionally enhance the IPFS network by providing a framework to